 These instructions are available in RV32 Integer Pointer Mode only.
-In Capability Pointer Mode they are remapped to [C.LC](#)/[C.LCSP](#).
+In Capability Pointer Mode they are remapped to [C.LC/C.LCSP](#).

-CHERI fault exception when the authorising capability fails one of the checks listed below; in this case, CHERI data fault is reported in the 'mtval2' or 'stval2' TYPE field and the corresponding code is written to CAUSE.
+CHERI fault exceptions occur when the authorising capability fails one of the checks listed below; in this case, CHERI data fault is reported in the [mtval2](#) or [stval2](#) TYPE field and the corresponding code is written to CAUSE.